Gospel011/server_sent_events_implementation/README.md

-# Live Auction (SSE Learning Project)
+# Live Auction (SSE Project)

-I started this project as a practical way to understand more on how server-sent events work.
+I started this project to design and implement server-sent events.

 At the core, the main implementation in this project is a live auction stream where connected clients receive bidding activity in real time.
 Authentication is done with cookies.